 The Voice UK may be known for its big-name judges and exciting twist on the TV singing contest format, but it’s has less success than its rivals when it comes to creating superstar winners.

-We’re now on season seven of the competition – the second since its move from BBC to ITV – and it’s still yet to find a chart-topping act with staying power.
+We’re now on season eight of the competition – the third since its move from BBC to ITV – and it’s still yet to find a chart-topping act with staying power.

 Leanne Mitchell - 2012